jspahrsummers/enemy-of-the-state/Enemy of the State.md

 }
 ```

-^ Here's an example, using the UserViewModel from before.
+^ Here’s an example, using the UserViewModel from before.
 The User is the stateless core, and the UserViewModel is the stateful shell.

 ^ Although User is a struct, the view model can still update its `user` property by transforming the struct and keeping the new version.
 Any consumers that read the property before this point will still retain their version, avoiding scary action at a distance.